 Consider the Vision

-Life is about vision – for oneself, a relationship, a higher purpose or an organization.
-If people fail to see beyond their present challenges, circumstances, successes or even failures they will tend to remain stuck in mindsets that will limit what can be manifested and developed in the future.
+Life is about vision – for oneself, a relationship, a higher purpose, or an organization.
+If people fail to see beyond their present challenges, circumstances, successes, or even failures they will tend to remain stuck in mindsets that will limit what can be manifested and developed in the future.
 The role of every employee is to bring the vision to their roles and responsibilities from the Janitor to the CEO.
 And successful leadership entails that you carry the vision and see it through.

 Consider your Compassion

-No one is immune to troubles, adversity, challenges or failure.
+No one is immune to troubles, adversity, challenges, or failure.
 Sooner or later we must all face the realities of life with all its successes.
 We have to face life’s achievements and yes its disappointments and frustrations.
 Whether you are the President or the Mail Clerk.
 You have or will have to deal with different circumstances that you don’t like or even wish would not enter your life.

 What everyone needs during times of adversity or challenge is a caring attitude from others.
 Whether it is people they work with side by side every day or only interact with from time to time.
 I’m not suggesting that we should all air our dirty linen.
 It does, however, help to lend a hearing ear.
 You don’t have to share your personal situations with anyone, but a listening ear goes a long way.
-Especially when someone is in pain or struggle.
+Especially when someone is in pain or struggling.